IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 283

 Description
-: IEEE 802.15.4 packets, with a tap header preceding the 802.15.4 header
+: IEEE 802.15.4 with a tap header preceding it

 Reference
 : {{Exegin-802.15.4-TAP}}